cojohen/cojohen/README.md

 -->

 - 🔭 I’m working on web development projects in PHP, SQL, HTML, CSS and Javascript.
-- 🌱 I’m currently learning what's new in PHP 8.
+- 🌱 I’m currently learning what's new in PHP 8 and ES 6.
-- 👯 I’m looking to collaborate on object oriented PHP projects.
+- 👯 I’m looking to contribute to open-source projects.
 - 📫 How to reach me: deskofjoe@gmail.com